jlecomte/ascom-oag-focuser/README.md

 ## Arduino Firmware

+### Microcontroller Compatibility

+All Arduino-compatible microcontrollers that have a **built-in EEPROM** should work.
+Unfortunately, this excludes the popular [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) (one of my favorite microcontroller boards for hobby projects...)
+If you insist on using a unit that does not have a built-in EEPROM, you will have to customize the firmware to fit your needs.
+You could technically use a separate EEPROM chip, or you could use the [`FlashStorage` library](https://github.com/cmaglie/FlashStorage) or the [`FlashStorage_SAMD` library](https://github.com/khoih-prog/FlashStorage_SAMD), or you could simply disable the EEPROM code (in which case the device will not remember its last position after a power cycle...)

+### Compiling And Uploading The Firmware

-* Add support for the board that you are using in your project.
-For example, for the Seeeduino XIAO, follow [the instructions from the manufacturer](https://wiki.seeedstudio.com/Seeeduino-XIAO/).
+* If needed, add support for the board that you are using in your project.
-* To customize the name of the device when connected to your computer, open the file `boards.txt`.
-On my system and for the version of the Seeeduino board I use, it is located at `%LOCALAPPDATA%\Arduino15\packages\Seeeduino\hardware\samd\1.8.2\boards.txt`.
-It is different for other boards.
-Then, change the value of the `usb_product` key (e.g., `seeed_XIAO_m0.build.usb_product`) to whatever you'd like.
+* You may want to customize the name of the device when connected to your computer.
+To do that, you will have to update the appropriate `usb_product` key in the appropriate `boards.txt` file...
+I cannot give you specific instructions for that because they depend on the exact board you are using.
 * Finally, connect your board to your computer using a USB cable, open the sketch file located at `Arduino_Firmware\Arduino_Firmware.ino`, and click on the `Upload` button in the toolbar.

 ## Electronic Circuit